 This study evaluates each of the DR products individually.
-The data was developed by the Northwest Power and Conservation Council (Council) in preparation for the 2021 Power Plan.
+The data was developed by the Northwest Power and Conservation Council (Council) in preparation for the 2021 Power Plan and the 9th Power Plan.
 Specific characteristics of the District's service area are applied to produce potential results specific to the District's service area.
 Key inputs include hourly system load shape, consumption by sector (residential, commercial, industrial, irrigation), number of homes, and appliance saturations (heat pump water heaters, electric resistance water heaters etc.).